Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description says 'Handy for discovering the active competitionIds and which statistics the official site surfaces,' giving a clear usage context.
-However, it does not explicitly state when not to use it or name alternatives, which would earn a 5.
+The description provides a clear context for when to use this tool: 'Handy for discovering the active competitionIds and which statistics the official site surfaces.'
+This implies it is for configuration lookup rather than live match data, but it does not explicitly name alternatives or state when not to use it, so it stops short of a 5.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.